MonikaDadhich/LinearRegression-BikeSharing/README.md

 > Here we will build multiple linear regression model for the prediction of demand for shared bikes.

-Essentially, the company wants to know —

-Which variables are significant in predicting the demand for shared bikes.

-How well those variables describe the bike demands

 ## Table of Contents

 - [Multiple Linear Regression on Bike Sharing]